atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

-exempt from frequency and decibel ranges; Signals do not have to indicate travel direction; Call Controls (§407.2.1) - Call buttons can be recessed; Existing call buttons can be less than ¾" in size and can be located 54" max. (instead of 48") above the floor, measured to the centerline of the highest operable part; Elevator Door Requirements (§407.3) - Existing manually operated doors without reopening devices that meet door requirements (§404.2) are permitted; Power-operated doors can have a narrower clear width (32" min. if the hoistway depth is 24" max.); Elevator Car Requirements (§407.4) - Existing cars with a clear depth 54" min., a clear width 36" min., and a clear floor area of 16 sq. ft. are permitted; When new compliant operating panels are installed, existing panels that remain are not required to comply; Car control buttons can be recessed and can be 54" max. above the floor if a parallel approach is provided; If space does not permit location of tactile markings to the left of control buttons, they can be placed as near to the control as possible.
+exempt from frequency and decibel ranges; Signals do not have to indicate travel direction; Call Controls (§407.2.1) - Call buttons can be recessed; Existing call buttons can be less than ¾" in size and can be located 54 inches maximum (instead of 48 inches) above the floor, measured to the centerline of the highest operable part; Elevator Door Requirements (§407.3) - Existing manually operated doors without reopening devices that meet door requirements (§404.2) are permitted; Power-operated doors can have a narrower clear width (32 inches minimum if the hoistway depth is 24 inches maximum); Elevator Car Requirements (§407.4) - Existing cars with a clear depth 54 inches minimum, a clear width 36 inches minimum, and a clear floor area of 16 sq. ft. are permitted; When new compliant operating panels are installed, existing panels that remain are not required to comply; Car control buttons can be recessed and can be 54 inches maximum above the floor if a parallel approach is provided; If space does not permit location of tactile markings to the left of control buttons, they can be placed as near to the control as possible.
 ISA Designation (§216.7) - In